UnitaryLabs/dryai-mcp-server/README.md

       }
    }
    ```
+You can access this by visiting Claude->Settings->Developer and pressing "Edit Config"

 2. Run Claude Desktop - it will connect to dry and all of your configured smartspaces wlll appear as tools to ask questions and add items